 - Sec.
 1-1.
 TITLE.
-This ordinance shall be known as the "Ventura County Building Code", may be cited as such, and will be referred to herein as "this Code". - Sec.
+This ordinance shall be known as the "Ventura County Building Code", may be cited as such, and will be referred to herein as "this Code." - Sec.
 1-2.
 PURPOSE.
 The Board of Supervisors expressly finds that the purpose of this Code is to provide minimum standards to safeguard life or limb, health, property, and public welfare by regulating and controlling the design, construction, quality of materials, use and occupancy, location, relocation, and maintenance of all buildings and structures within the County and certain equipment specifically regulated herein. - Sec.
 1-3.
 AUTHORITY.
 This Code is adopted pursuant to the authority granted by Section 7 of Article XI of the State Constitution to a county to make and enforce within its limits all such local, police, sanitary, and other ordinances and regulations as are not in conflict with general laws.
 It is further adopted in conformity with the provisions of Sections 50022.1 to 50022.10, inclusive, of the Government Code relating to the adoption of codes by reference. - Sec.
 1-4.
 APPLICABILITY.
-This Code shall apply within all of the unincorporated territory of Ventura County.
+This Code shall apply within all of the unincorporated territory of Ventura County. - Sec.
+1-5.
+CONFLICTS.
+Whenever there are conflicts and wherever there appear to be conflicts between the provisions of this ordinance and the separate codes adopted by reference hereby, or between different sections of the same such code, the provisions which are more strict or which set the higher or highest standards shall prevail.